Data Capture Events

 When digitizing it's important to think about the layer being digitized and if there are specific considerations that need to be taken into account.
 In particular, you should consider the following:

-• During [analyses](software-help/analyses] Data Capture Event features are processed within sample frame polygons.
-For example, structure points are counted within each sampling frame polygon and vegetation types are summarized by area within each polygon.
+- During [analyses](software-help/analyses] Data Capture Event features are processed within sample frame polygons.
+For example, structure points are counted within each sample frame polygon and vegetation types are summarized by area within each polygon.
 Therefore, it can be useful to have the sample frame polygons added to the map while digitizing event features.